icynetx/RconKIT/README.md

 ## 🧠 AI Analysis With OpenRouter

-ReconKit reads AI settings from `recon_config.json`.
+ReconKit reads AI settings from `recon_config.json`, so you do not need to pass your model, endpoint, or prompt every time.

 Example config: